-The International Scientific Committee for Tuna and Tuna-Like Species in the North Pacific Ocean (ISC) Shark Working Group recognizes two stocks in the Pacific Ocean, north and south, based on biological and fishery data.
+The International Scientific Committee Shark Working Group (ISC SHARKWG) recognizes two stocks in the Pacific Ocean, north and south, based on biological and fishery data.
 Relatively few blue sharks are encountered in the tropical equatorial waters that separate the two stocks.
 Tagging data demonstrate long distance movements and a high degree of mixing of blue sharks across the North Pacific Ocean (ISC 2022a).

-Blue shark is highly migratory with movement patterns associated with reproduction and prey distribution (Nakano and Stevens 2008).
+Blue Shark is highly migratory with movement patterns associated with reproduction and prey distribution (Nakano and Stevens 2008).
 They exhibit seasonal movements both on the high seas and in coastal waters.

-In coastal waters, mature females are thought to start their northward journey in early spring as warm water moves northward, while juveniles of both sexes follow closely; large males start later and tend to stay further offshore (Hanan, et al. 1993).
-Nakano (1994) has proposed a migration model for blue shark in the North Pacific on the high seas where birth occurs in early summer in nursery areas located at 35-45° N, then 1-5 year old females move north of these latitudes, while 2-4 year old males move south.
-In coastal waters, observer data examined from the California DGN fishery from 1990-2017 show that YOY- juvenile blue sharks are commonly encountered north of Point Conception, California (34.4° N) well into waters off Oregon and Washington (Nosal, et al. 2019).
-Electronic tagging studies conducted on blue sharks tagged off southern California, Canada, and Hawaii, showed that late juveniles/subadults utilized the entire U.S. West Coast EEZ from the Mexico border to the Canada border, while adults utilized the region south of approximately 37° N seasonally, with mature males traveling offshore west towards Hawaii and mature females traveling south to the Equatorial Counter Current region (Nasby-Lucas, et al. 2023).
+In coastal waters, mature females are thought to start their northward journey in early spring as warm water moves northward, while juveniles of both sexes follow closely; large males start later and tend to stay further offshore (Hanan et al. 1993).
+Nakano (1994) has proposed a migration model for Blue Shark in the North Pacific on the high seas where birth occurs in early summer in nursery areas located at 35-45° N, then 1-5 year old females move north of these latitudes, while 2-4 year males move south.
+In coastal waters, observer data examined from the California drift gillnet fishery from 1990-2017 show that YOY- juvenile blue sharks are commonly encountered north of Point Conception, CA (34° 34' N) well into waters off Oregon and Washington (Nosal et al. 2019).
+Electronic tagging studies conducted on blue sharks tagged off Southern California, Canada and Hawaii, showed that late juveniles/subadults utilized the entire U.S. west coast EEZ from the Mexican border to the Canadian border, while adults utilized the region south of approximately 37° N seasonally, with mature males traveling offshore west towards Hawaii and mature females traveling south to the Equatorial Counter Current region (Nasby-Lucas et al. in prep).

 Blue sharks are viviparous with young nourished first by a yolk sac, then by a maternal placental connection.
-Litters average about 35.5, with maximum litter size reported at 135; gestation period is estimated to be 11 months (Fujinami, et al. 2017; Nakano and Stevens 2008; Strasburg 1958).
-Reproduction has been reported as seasonal in most areas, with birth often in spring or summer (Nakano 1994; Pratt 1979; Stevens 1983), although periods of ovulation and parturition may be extended (Hazin, et al. 1994; Strasburg 1958).
-Off California, parturition reportedly occurs in early spring, and mating occurs during late spring to early winter (Hanan, et al. 1993).
-Although Hanan, et al. (1993) suggest that the SCB is a major pupping and nursery area for this species, the pattern of young pups in the observed DGN catch suggest the nursery habitat may also extend northward to off the Columbia River mouth, and primarily offshore of the 100 fathom isobath (Nosal, et al. 2019).
+Litters average about 35.5, with maximum litter size reported at 135; gestation period is estimated to be 11 months (Strasburg 1958; Nakano and Stevens 2008; Fujinami et al. 2017).
+Reproduction has been reported as seasonal in most areas, with birth often in spring or summer (Pratt 1979; Nakano 1994; Stevens 1983), although periods of ovulation and parturition may be extended (Strasburg 1958; Hazin et al. 1994).
+Off California, parturition reportedly occurs in early spring, and mating occurs during late spring to early winter (Hanan et al. 1993).
+Although Hanan et al. (1993) suggest that the SCB is a major pupping and nursery area for this species, the pattern of young pups in the observed drift gillnet catch suggest the nursery habitat may also extend northward to off the Columbia River mouth, and primarily offshore of the 100 fm isobath (Nosal et al. 2019).

-2.3.6 Essential Fish Habitat for Blue Shark
+1.3.6 Essential Fish Habitat for Blue Shark (Figure 3b)

-Blue shark EFH is defined using a combination of data sources provided in the previous sections as well as expert opinion (see Figure 3b).
-Combining sexes and age classes, blue shark EFH includes the entire U.S. West Coast EEZ seaward of the 12 m depth contour.
+Here the EFH is defined using a combination of data sources provided in the previous sections on blue sharks (i.e., 1.3.1-1.3.65) as well as expert opinion.
+Combining sexes and age classes the EFH includes the entire U.S. EEZ seaward of the 12 m depth contour.
 While blue sharks may occur in shallow water <12 m, they occur primarily in deeper waters and these shallow regions including bays and estuaries are not considered essential.
-The high productivity and presence of diverse fish, squid, and crustacean species and habitat along the continental margins make the California Current a suitable habitat for feeding and growth to maturity for blue sharks.
+The high productivity and presence of diverse fish, squid and crustacean species and habitat along the continental margins make the California Current EFH a suitable habitat for feeding and growth to maturity for blue sharks.